On the linear scaling of entropy vs. energy in human brain activity, the Hagedorn temperature and the Zipf law: Extracting energy and entropy. From Machine Learning to state probabilities and ranks

-For the purposes of the paper, we need another ingredient which was not present in the considerations of~\cite{ENTROPYML}, namely evaluating the rank of particular states $r(\{s_i\})$ appearing in~\eqref{e.SE}.
-The main difficulty is the fact that the provided data sample contains usually only a very small subset of all possible states, while the rank should be computed in the space of all states.
+For the purposes of the current paper, we need a new ingredient which was not present in the considerations of~\cite{ENTROPYML}, namely evaluating the rank of particular states $rank(\{s_i\})$ appearing in~\eqref{e.SE}, yielding simultaneously an estimate of the density of states at a given energy level.
+The main difficulty is the fact that the provided data sample contains usually only a very small subset of all possible states, while the rank should be computed in the space of all states, including many unseen ones.

 In order to quantify the unseen states, we will assume that each state from the data sample of a given energy~$E_\al$ is a representative of some multiplicity of states $n^{mult}_\al$ of similar energy in the whole space of states.
 We estimate these multiplicities by requiring the consistency of computing Shannon entropy from the average of the predicted $\log p_\al$ over the provided data sample, as was done in~\cite{ENTROPYML}, with the one computed purely from the predicted $p_\al$'s and the multiplicities.
 We thus have \eq -\sum_{\al\in data} p^{empirical}_\al \log p_\al \simeq -\sum_{\al\in data} p_\al n^{mult}_\al \log p_\al \eqx where the summation goes over the distinct states present in the data sample and $p^{empirical}_\al$ is based on the occurrence count of state $\al$.
 The consistency of the two formulas leads to the expression \eq n^{mult}_\al = \f{p^{empirical}_\al}{p_\al} \eqx The estimate of the true rank is then obtained as the cumulative sum of the multiplicities leading to \eq S(E) \simeq \log \sum_{\substack{\al\\ E_\al\leq E}} n^{mult}_\al \eqx